 The investment environment for much of the last 10 years has seen a surge in growth-oriented tech stocks and a steady decline in bond yields.
-The initial reaction to Election 2020 is a continuation of this theme: big tech stocks like Facebook and Amazon are surging, while government bond yields have fallen back to where they were a few months ago.
+The initial reaction to Election 2020 is a continuation of this theme.
+There are big tech stocks like Facebook and Amazon surging.
+Then the government bond yields have fallen back to where they were a few months ago.

-Now that we have a result from this historic election, it’s time to turn our attention towards the future and look at what this means for the economy and the stock market.
+Now that we have a result from this historic election, it’s time to turn our attention towards the future.
+What does this mean for the stock market and economy are we going to see more of the same?
 The policy outlook may be uncertain, but the outlook for the stock market might be less so.

 Divided We Fall?

 Over the course of my career I’ve heard a lot of market pundits say, “stock markets love gridlock.”
 The theory is that a divided government means there’s less chance of one side or the other pushing through agendas that are unfriendly to the economy and market.

 Yet the data on stock market performance during divided and united governments suggests otherwise.
 Since 1945, average annual returns for the stock market were better when one side controlled both.

 For the economy, a split government this time around is likely to be more negative.
 The president and Congress were unable to deliver a second round of Coronavirus stimulus before the election.
 States and small businesses remain under severe pressure from closures.
 If further stimulus continues to be held up after the election, the impact on the real economy will certainly be bad.
 Economists have already been slashing their forecasts for economic recovery in the fourth quarter of 2020 (source: New York Federal Reserve NowCast).

 Don’t Fight the Fed (Again!)